nachollorca/promptbook/README.md

  - Store your GUI-prompts to reuse them on a click
  - Use fantastic recipe ideas from other contributors

+_Please, note that this is just a practical PoC_

 ## Examples
 For a simple example, the recipe in `recipes/correct_text.py`...
 ```python